 While a shortcut, this route is still a little hard on the knees, so we don’t recommend it for everyone.
 However, the views rank among some of the best we’ve ever seen, making it more than worth the effort to get to the top.
 Much like Hex Mountain, this is not a wildly popular hike, typically seeing more traffic during the winter months, so you’re unlikely to run into too many other hikers.
 However, both the Sasse Mountain Trail and the Jolly Mountain Trail are open to both motorcyclists and horseback riding, so be prepared to share the trail.

 To get there, take I-90 to Exit 80.
 Head left over the freeway following Bullfrog Road to SR 903.
-Follow 903 a little over 18 miles through Roslyn and along Cle Elum Lake to FR 4315.
+Follow 903 15.8 miles through Roslyn and along Cle Elum Lake to FR 4315.
 The road is not well signed, if you hit the Salmon La Sac Guard Station, you’ve gone too far.
 Once you find FR 4315, take a right and follow it about six miles as it switchbacks up the mountainside to a locked gate.
 Park and head up the road to connect with the Sasse Mountain Trail. –Nathan

 - ► 2012 (31)